moraeszete/moraeszete/README.md

-### Olá!
-Me chamo Lucas Moraes
+### Hi there!
+I'm Lucas Moraes
-Estou estudando Javascript
+Trying to study new languages always been open minded.
 ##
 <div class="box-info">
     <a href="https://github.com/moraeszete">